dasupradyumna/Password-Manager/README.md

 ### **Phase 1 : Console-based UI**
 Every credential is stored as a record in the database at runtime.
 The database is loaded from (or saved to) a file that is generated and used by the application.
 All user-supported operations are performed on the runtime database in memory.
 Records are objects of the `Record` class.
+`[ 2 Sep 2022 - ongoing ]`

 ---
 ### **Phase 2 : Extending `Record`**